c0ns0le/SA-alert_manager_demo/README.md

 2. Restart Splunk
 3. Open Splunk -> Goto the 'Alert Manager Demo Data' app
 4. Follow the instructions

+**Note**: If you don't use the default "alerts" index (check at your alert manager's app setup: <http://your_splunk_server:8000/en-US/manager/alert_manager/apps/local/alert_manager/setup?action=edit>), copy default/inputs.conf to local/ and adjust the index parameter.

 ## Known Issues
 - Demo data is not perfect.
 There are only resolved inicdents in the last 24 hours.
 Will be fixed later